 GCP Public Officials Reception

-The next few years will bring a number of changes to the political landscape at the local, state, and federal levels (for the GCP’s comprehensive analysis of the 2016 General Election results and what it all could mean for Northeast Ohio businesses click here).
+Congressional redistricting reform, Ohio’s energy standards, and unemployment compensation reform are among the many issues that could be debated further on the horizon.
 The future will undoubtedly offer opportunities and simultaneously present challenges, but we will be prepared to work with all our elected leaders to advocate for you on the issues that matter most for our region.

 Thank you for being a valued member of the Greater Cleveland Partnership.
 Your participation allows us to make progress on policy issues that allow the business community to achieve success.